 The following favourable conditions are required to use the spontaneous potential to determine water resistivity (Rw): the interval is shale free (clean) and water bearing; the drilling mud must have a reasonable resistivity; formation water must be saline; the interval must have appreciable permeability; interval thickness must be adequate; and, hole size should be less than 25 cm (10 in).

 The spontaneous potential log should first be baseline-shifted to a vale of zero.
 Input the static spontaneous potential value (SSP), along with mud filtrate resistivity (Rmf) and the associated reference temperature for the Rmf value.
 Also enter the reservoir temperature.
-Outputs include Rw and equivalent salinity in ppm NaCl, at 23.9 deg.
-C (75 deg.
-F).
-Rw at reservoir temperatue is also presented as a calculated output.
+Outputs include Rw at 25 deg.
+C (77 deg.
+F) and Rw at reservoir temperature.

 Inputs are highlighted in yellow and outputs are in green.
 Both reference and reservoir temperatures must be entered in degrees Celsius, degC=5/9*(degF-32).
 The point associated with inputs is plotted on the cross plot.